Will my degree be recognised?

 Where should I look for German degrees abroad?

-Germany.
+With the exception of the one Dutch example already mentioned, Germany.
 Or Austria and Switzerland.